spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 **default:** `false`

 This option defines whether the button to preview the uploaded data in the table dialog should be hidden or not.

+### `skipNullCheck`

+**default:** `false`

+This option defines whether the check if fields with `Nullable=false` are filled in excel file should be skipped or not.
+This will not affect the check for mandatory fields from user and metadata.